 - Bleeding problems in the mother that make the blood unable to clot (rare)

-In rare cases, uterine inversion or uterine rupture may also be a cause.
+In some women, uterine inversion or uterine rupture may also be a cause.

 - Problems with the placenta

 - A fetus that is larger than average

 - The use of medicine to speed up labor

 The main symptom is heavy blood loss after having a child.
 There may also be swelling and pain in the pelvic area.

 The doctor will ask about your symptoms and health history.
 The doctor will check for bleeding.

 Pictures will be taken.
 This can be done with an ultrasound .